Bernardo Pasquini: Biography

-From 1671 until 1692, Pasquini wrote "no fewer than 16 operas, 15 oratorios and about 70 cantatas."
+From 1671 to 1692, Pasquini wrote "no fewer than 16 operas, 15 oratorios and about 70 cantatas."
 He composed numerous operas, all staged in Rome between 1672 and 1692, and which were performed again or excerpted in shows at several Italian theatres (Florence, Pisa, Naples, Ferrara, Perugia, Genoa, Rimini etc.).

 Pasquini was a renowned teacher of harpsichord.
 Among his pupils were Tommaso Bernardo Gaffi and his nephew Felice Bernardo Ricordati.
 Many important musicians of the late 1600s and early 1700s had lessons from him including Georg Muffat, who praised Pasquini for having taught him "the Italian way of playing the organ and harpsichord."
 Pasquini taught many other notable musicians of the era, including Johann Philipp Krieger, Giuseppe Fabbrini, Floriano Arresti, Johann Georg Christian Störl, and Franz Jakob Horneck, and probably also Ferdinand Tobias Richter and Carlo Domenico Draghi.

 Together with Arcangelo Corelli and Alessandro Scarlatti, in 1706 Pasquini became a member of the Academy of Arcadia.
 He is frequently paired with Scarlatti in discussions of keyboard technique and compositional style.

 Pasquini died in Rome on 21 November 1710, and was buried in his parish church of San Lorenzo in Lucina.
 A sepulchral monument, still existing in the church, was erected by his nephew Ricordati and the pupil Gaffi.

 His keyboard music is almost entirely preserved in four manuscript volumes (partially autographs), which were compiled between circa 1691 and 1708, by the composer and other collaborators, now preserved in the Berlin State Library (Landsberg 215), and the British Library, London (Add.
 31501/I–II–III).

 One of his harpsichord pieces was transcribed for orchestra by Ottorino Respighi for his suite Gli uccelli.